Hydrocotyle ranunculoides (floating pennywort)

 HabitatTop of page

-H. ranunculoides is a native of southern North America and possibly Central America (Mathias, 1936; Cook, 1974), occurring at the margins of still or slow-flowing watercourses.
-McChesney (1994) identifies two distinct habitats where H. ranunculoides occurs: high altitude tropical lakes of East Africa and South America, and low altitude coastal regions of the temperate zone of USA, South America, Australia and Europe.
+H. ranunculoides is native to the Americas, with South America being its likely centre of origin.
+Occurring at the margins of still or slow-flowing watercourses, McChesney (1994) identifies two distinct habitats where H. ranunculoides occurs: high altitude tropical lakes of East Africa and South America, and low altitude coastal regions of the temperate zone of USA, South America, Australia and Europe.
 It often forms part of floating island communities in tropical lakes.

 Habitat ListTop of page